Here Are 10 Photos From Australia That You Need To See Today

 Huge wildfires in Australia are growing steadily bigger, causing tens of thousands of people along the country’s southeastern coast to evacuate.
 The state of New South Wales declared a state of emergency on Thursday, with the authorities warning that the fires heading their way this weekend might be the worst yet in an already catastrophic season.
 The devastation is immense.
 At least 15 people have died, with 8 deaths confirmed in the past week.
 Fires raged across forest and scrubland along Australia’s Pacific coast, choking cities with thick smoke, charring more than 1,000 houses and killing countless wild animals.
 Australia is normally hot and dry in summer, but climate change, which brings more frequent and longer periods of extreme heat, worsens these conditions and makes vegetation drier and more likely to burn.
 Tap the link in our bio to read more about the worst fire season in Australia’s recorded history. @mattabbottphoto took this photo of a kangaroo rushing past a burning house in Lake Conjola, New South Wales.

 It’s hot and dry every summer in Australia, and indeed, every summer sees a risk of wildfires on the continent.
 However, this year things are even worse, thanks in part to climate change.
-That’s because the changing climate not only makes it hotter, according to The New York Times, but brings longer and more frequent periods of extreme heat.
-This dries up the vegetation, turning some parts of the continent into a veritable tinder box.
+Not only does the effect make it hotter, according to The New York Times, longer and more frequent periods of extreme heat are now being seen.
+This causes the vegetation to dry up, turning some parts of the continent into a veritable tinder box.

 Firefighting Efforts

-So massive are the Australian wildfires that the country’s government has had to import foreign firefighters, including teams from the United States.
+The Australian wildfires are so massive that the country’s government has had to import firefighters from other countries — including teams from the United States.
 As Fox News reports, about 100 American firefighters — mostly from California, which battles its own wildfires almost every year — have joined in the Australian efforts.
 Similarly, the Bureau of Land Management and the U.S. Forest Service have sent “about two dozen” people with experience in managing forest fires to the region.

 Firefighters, Some Of Them Volunteers, Risk Their Lives